stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

         },
     ]
     ```
     The [PID README](https://github.com/openbmc/phosphor-pid-control/blob/master/configure.md) provide more detail about the meaning for each parameter.

+    Roughly speaking, there are two main section in configuration file: **sensor** and **zones**.
+    **Sensors** defined the all component which are involved PID like temperature sensors, or fans.
+    **Zones** defined the mechanism how the swampd control each fans by setting parameters.

+    There are four PID controller types user can use: `fan`, `temp`, `margin`, and `stepwise`.
+    User should drive fans by setting PID type to `fan` in zones, and determine which target is using to control RPM like PID type `stepwise`, `temp` or `margin`.
+    The PID type `stepwise` control fans by temperature reading region intuitively.
+    If set PID type to `temp` or `margin`, user should tune the PID parameters following the [tuning README](https://github.com/openbmc/phosphor-pid-control/blob/master/tuning.md).

-The most important here is the settings of readPath and writePath.
+    The most important in **sensors** is the settings of `readPath` and `writePath`.
     Sensors must only set readPath, and fill up empty string to writePath.
-    Fans should set the D-Bus path to readPath, also set the pwm system path to writePath.
+    Fans could set the D-Bus path to readPath, also set the pwm system path to writePath.
+    More detail about readPath and writePath please refer README that mentioned above.

 * OpenBMC will run swampd through [phosphor-pid-control.service](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-olympus-nuvoton/recipes-phosphor/fans/phosphor-pid-control/phosphor-pid-control.service) that controls the fans by pre-defined zones.
 Here is a example service.